xma711/notebook/software_engineering/readings/code_complete2/README.md

-construction
+Construction
 ------------------

-buiding software is like constructing a building..
+Buiding software is like constructing a building..

-construction needs requirements writing, design, buiding/implementation, checking etc.
+Construction needs requirements writing, design, buiding/implementation, checking etc.

-correct defects earlier
+Correct defects earlier
 -----------------------

 "Dozens of companies have found that simply focusing on correcting defects earlier rather than later in a project can cut development costs and schedules by factors of two or more (McConnell 2004)."

-my thinking: the whole software construction process is a resource-optimization (cost-optimization) problem.
+My thinking: the whole software construction process is a resource-optimization (cost-optimization) problem.

-development model: sequential vs iterative
+Development model: sequential vs iterative
 --------------------------

-sequential when:
+Sequential when:
 	- The requirements are fairly stable.
 	- The design is straightforward and fairly well understood.
 	- The development team is familiar with the applications area.36